MartinBaGar/Viber/README.md

 Install it in Blender :

-Edit > Preferences > Get Extensions > Extension Settings > Install from Disk... > Choose any location you like.
+Edit ‣ Preferences ‣ Get Extensions ‣ Extension Settings ‣ Install from Disk... ‣ Choose any location you like.

 ![Installing the extension](img/extension_installation.png)

 The extension should now be installed.

 ![Extension installed](img/extension_installed.png)

+A new tab is now available in the Sidebar which can be toggled with the menu item View ‣ Sidebar or with the shortcut `n`.

 ## In-Blender useage